West Wilkes Middle School

 All homework assigned will be used to supplement and strengthen the student’s regular class work.
 Students will be held responsible for turning in completed homework on the date it is due.
-If there is a special circumstance that a student is late for an assignment, homework will not be accepted beyond 3 days after the due date.
+A student has the same number of days to submit work when absent from the classroom.
 Example: If a student was given an assignment on Tuesday, the due date is Wednesday.
-The last day the assignment will be accepted will be on the following Monday.
-A teacher may impose a penalty for late assignments.
+If a student was out on Monday, Tuesday, and Wednesday, then all assignments must be submitted no later than Monday of the following week.
 Students are responsible for any work that they miss while they are absent.

-We encourage all parents to join our PTO and Athletic Boosters, attend the meetings that are scheduled throughout the year, and become involved in their various activities.
+We encourage all parents to join our PTO and Athletic Boosters, GEARUP Family Nights, and attend the meetings that are scheduled throughout the year.
 We have a very active PTO/Athletic Booster program which helps provide valuable resources and support to our students and teachers.
 All parents must complete a background check when transitioning to the 6th grade or when joining the WWMS community.

 When snow or other severe weather conditions occur, it will sometimes be necessary to cancel school, delay the opening of school, or dismiss classes early.
 The Wilkes County Schools Central Office will make an announcement of cancellations, delays, or dismissals as soon as a decision is made.
 Announcements will be made through the School Messenger System.
 In addition you may listen to a local radio or television station or check Wilkes County School’s website at http://www.wilkescountyschools.org for information.
 If no announcement is made, school will open or dismiss as usual.
 Please assist the school by keeping phone lines open for emergencies.
 It is important for you and your child to have a plan prior to the onset of inclement weather.
 Please make sure your child knows how they are getting home.

-To avoid disruptions in your schedule, please remember to make plans early in the year for your child care arrangements in case snow, ice, or other severe weather closes school.
+To avoid disruptions in your schedule, please remember to make plans early in the year for childcare arrangements in case snow, ice, tornado, or other severe weather closes school.
 Also have plans developed in case there is early dismissal due to inclement weather.

 Thank you for taking time to review the policy and procedures for West Wilkes Middle School.